2022 Fenway Bowl: Second half

-Cincinnati opened the third quarter with a pair of rushes by Kiner for 4 and 3 yards, respectively, before turning the ball over on a fumble recovered by Louisville's Yasir Abdullah at the Louisville 48-yard-line.
+Cincinnati opened the third quarter with a pair of rushes by Corey Kiner for 4 and 3 yards, respectively, before turning the ball over on a fumble recovered by Louisville's Yasir Abdullah at the Louisville 48-yard-line.
 A pair of incompletions on the ensuing series left Louisville unable to capitalize on the turnover, and Mark Vassett punted for 36 yards and left Cincinnati with possession on their own 17-yard-line.
 A 13-yard-rush by Wright on the drive's second play moved the chains but a sack on their next third down pushed them back to 4th & 20 and forced a punt, which was fair caught at the Louisville 33-yard-line.
 Jordan carried for three yards to begin the drive and ran for another seven seven to earn a first down, and Turner earned another pair of first downs for the Cardinals within the next few plays.
 A 7-yard rush by Turner later in the drive kept Louisville going with a third down conversion, though he was unable to convert 3rd & 12 as he was stopped in the backfield for a loss of a yard.
 That brought up fourth down from the Cincinnati 29-yard-line, and James Turner kicked a 48-yard field goal to increase Louisville's lead to 17 points.
 A 32-yard return by Drew Donley gave Cincinnati starting field position at their own 35-yard-line, and Wright crossed midfield with an 18-yard rush on the drive' second play.
 Prater then scrambled for 2 yards but Pauling lost 8 on second down to bring up a third-and-long.
 Cincinnati was forced to punt when Prater's pass fell incomplete, and Louisville returned the kick to their own 21-yard-line.
 A pair of runs by Turner for 3 and 6 yards set the Cardinals at 3rd & 1, and Turner rushed for 8 yards to convert it and give them a first down; a fourth consecutive Turner rush, this one for 3 yards, ran out the clock and ended the third quarter.